Common Types of Birth Control

-Our office is here to help each individual patient find the contraceptive methods that are optimal for you during the different periods of your life, as no one method is universally suitable for all women.
+The Revitalize Wellness Center in Fort Worth, Texas is here to help each individual patient find the contraceptive methods that are optimal for her during the different periods of her life, as no one method is universally suitable for all women.
 Today, there are many options as it relates to birth control.
 Many women are misinformed about the risks of birth control and are not aware of the many other benefits that contraceptives can provide.
-We are well versed in the pros and cons of each method and would be happy to go over them with you at your visit.
+Our physicians are well versed in the pros and cons of each method and would be happy to go over them with you at your visit.

 Birth Control Pills